Revenge of the Ninja: Box office

+Critical response

 Rotten Tomatoes lists three reviews, so no aggregate rating is given on the site; two reviews are positive and one negative.
 On Metacritic, the film has a weighted average score of 32 out of 100, based on 5 critics, indicating "generally unfavorable reviews".

 The film became a cult hit due to its elaborate martial arts sequences and B-movie production values.
 Variety gave it a generally favorable review, calling it "an entertaining martial arts actioner" and praising the "fight choreography by Kosugi", despite lacking the "name players and Far East locale" of Enter the Ninja.